Skip to content

 This tab contains a summary of the costs and proceeds of the event that has focus.
 The cost, selling price and profit margin of all resource bookings are added up per resource group.
 You also see the net total, gross total and the diverse VAT totals.

-The prices that are displayed under each resource group can be shown including or excluding VAT.
-To switch between displaying with or without VAT, you can choose the desired option at the top of the tab.
+The prices that appear under each resource group can be shown including or excluding VAT.
+To switch between the appearance with or without VAT, you can choose the desired option at the top of the tab.

 Via this tab, you can also book an ad hoc financial resource (only for an event).
 To do this, click “Add an Amount”.